jpinckney/tibia/README.md

   * [otland/forgottenserver](https://github.com/otland/forgottenserver) and contributors
   * [saiyansking/optimized_forgottenserver](https://github.com/SaiyansKing/optimized_forgottenserver) and contributors
   * if we forget someone, we apologize by forgot you. but you know, **forgot**tenserver.

+  **NOTE**
+  * We are always looking for more players to come slay bosses and monsters with us.
+Reach out to find out how to come play with us!